norskovsen/auskematoical/README.md

 **Step 3:**

-Save the HTML page in the same folder as this repo
+Save the HTML page in the same folder as this repo as `skema.html`

 ![step3](img/step3.png)